 Runner tip: If you have a phone that’s too big to fit in a standard arm band or arm pocket, go for a stretchy fabric belt instead which will store it easily for you.

 This is something you don’t want to forget if you’re driving to a location before running.
-Getting back into the car rain soaked/covered in mud/sweating profusely will be better with a towel and a bag to pop your filthy shoes in.
+Getting back into the car soaked/covered in mud/sweating profusely will be better with a towel to sit on and a bag to pop your filthy shoes in.

 Runner tip: keep some spare clothes/kit/towel in the boot of your car for any impromptu runs and drives home.

 You definitely need a running jacket which is water-resistant and windproof.
-I personally wouldn’t go for a padded jacket – keep it light and thin, as you can add other layers underneath.
+I personally wouldn’t go for an overly padded jacket – keep it light and thin, as you can add other layers underneath.
 Although I’m prone to overheating, not everyone will be the same, so it will probably be a bit of trial and error.
-Jackets can get really expensive with high tech fabrics and extra features, but I’ve been happy using a budget jacket from Decathlon.
-I’ve never felt too cold or wet, even in bad conditions.
+Jackets can get really expensive with high tech fabrics and extra features, but there are good budget ones available.

-Runner tip: Go for a bright jacket or one with refelctive strips for increased visibility – and one that has a hood for the inevitable downpours!
+Runner tip: Go for a bright jacket or one with reflective strips for increased visibility – and one that has a hood for the inevitable downpours!

 Running in the winter months can be more taxing on the body and more hazardous, with a greater risk of injury.
 Also, it’s imperative to do a proper warm up.
 When I took a 6 week running improvement course, I was told to imagine putting some Blu-Tack in the fridge, then taking it out and pulling it – it would snap, rather than being its usual pliable self, so think of your muscles like that in the cold!